 - Licensee: These people are the social guests of the property owner.
 The property owner is liable only if the owner willfully or wantonly injures the guest.

 - Trespasser: These people come onto the property without permission of the owner.
 Property owners are not generally liable to trespassers for the injuries sustained on the property, unless there was some trap or willfully hidden danger on the property or the trespasser was a child.

 - Attractive Nuisance: An attractive nuisance is a feature of the property that is likely to tempt a child to trespass on the property.
 Common examples include pools, spas, or heavy machinery.

-Defense attorneys often get paid an hourly fee and get hired through a homeowners' or general liability insurance policy as part of the policy holder's benefit.
+Defense attorneys are often paid an hourly fee and get hired through a homeowners' or general liability insurance policy as part of the policy holder's benefits.

 Related Practice Areas

 Finding a Lawyer After a Premises Injury

 If you were injured because of broken stairs, an icy walkway, or other dangerous conditions on someone's property, you may have a claim for a premises liability lawsuit.
 Speak with an experienced personal injury attorney to get compensation for your injuries and protect your rights.